Optic Nerve Damage Can Be Treated

-When Is Visual Restoration for Optic Nerve Damage Appropriate?
+Is Vision Restoration Possible for Optic Nerve Damage?

-Visual restoration with weak alternating current is a minimally invasive form of treatment with the aim of stimulating brain functions.
-A complete recovery of vision is not expected.
-The main aim is to train the connection between the eye and the areas in the brain which are responsible for vision, in a similar way to muscle building and to reactivate the partially damaged areas by means of electrostimulation.
+Vision restoration with alternating current is a minimally invasive treatment developed für stimulating brain functions.
+The main aim is to train the connection between the eye and the areas in the brain which are responsible for the vision.
+As a consequence, the partially damaged areas can be reactivated.

 Image: © Foto-Ruhrgebiet – Fotolia.com